Quantum vs Classical Proofs and Subset Verification: Acknowledgments

 \section{Acknowledgments}

 We are grateful for multiple discussions with Stephen Jordan regarding permutation oracle verification strategies.
 We appreciate the many people who discussed this project with us, including Scott Aaronson, David Gosset, Gus Gutoski, Yi-Kai Liu, Ronald de Wolf, Robin Kothari, Dvir Kafri, and Chris Umans.
+BF and SK completed much of this work while at the Joint Center for Quantum Information and Computer Science (QuICS), University of Maryland.